A smart, responsible transition

 Without adjustments, we risk reliability and affordability for homes, businesses, hospitals and military installations.
 We remain committed to sustainability, but we need a measured approach.

-The Colorado Senate and House of Representatives have passed Senate Bill 26-182, marking a significant milestone in Colorado Springs Utilities' efforts to meet the state's clean energy goals while maintaining electric reliability and affordability.
+Governor Jared Polis signed Senate Bill 26-182 into law on May 21, 2026, marking a significant milestone in Colorado Springs Utilities' efforts to meet the state's clean energy goals while maintaining electric reliability and affordability.

-It will be sent to Governor Polis, who has signaled he will sign the bill into law.
-The bill gives Springs Utilities a three-year extension on the retirement of the coal unit at the Ray Nixon Power Plant.
+The new law gives Springs Utilities a three-year extension on the retirement of the coal unit at the Ray Nixon Power Plant.

 The bipartisan legislation replaces previous legislation announced earlier this year, Senate Bill 26-022.
-This new bill allows Colorado Springs Utilities to file a new Clean Energy Plan by the end of 2026, and creates a pathway for us to operate the coal-fired unit at our Ray Nixon Power Plant until Dec.
+It allows Colorado Springs Utilities to file a new Clean Energy Plan by the end of 2026, and creates a pathway for us to operate the coal-fired unit at our Ray Nixon Power Plant until Dec.
 31, 2032.

-The new bill also requires stricter state enforcement and more transparency from Colorado Springs Utilities than was requested in the original bill.
+The new law also requires stricter state enforcement and more transparency from Colorado Springs Utilities than was requested in the original bill.

 This legislation is the result of months of collaboration with local, state and federal leaders to protect electric reliability and rate stability for our customers.

-This legislation is sponsored by Sen. Marc Snyder, Senate Minority Leader Cleave Simpson, Rep. Amy Paschal and House Minority Leader Jarvis Caldwell.
+This legislation was sponsored by Sen. Marc Snyder, Senate Minority Leader Cleave Simpson, Rep. Amy Paschal and House Minority Leader Jarvis Caldwell.

 In April 2026, we entered the Southwest Power Pool's Regional Transmission Organization (RTO).
 Joining an RTO gives the ability to access renewable energy resources at substantially lower prices.